 This Storm-god figure is carved on a roughly 3 by 2 meter piece of rock, and located in the Gökbez village, about 18 km south-east of Bor, in the Niğde province.
 The Storm-god is holding a double-headed axe in the right hand and a lighting symbol in the left.
 There is a vine with large grapes, grown between the feet of the Storm-god.
-It lacks an inscription but stylistically is very similar to the Niğde stele of Muwaharani, son of Warpalawa of Tuwana, and therefore dated to the end of 8th or early 7th century BCE.
+It lacks an inscription but stylistically is very similar to the Niğde stele of Muwaharani, son of Warpalawa of Tuwana, and therefore dated to the end of the 8th or early 7th century BCE.

 Click on the pictures for larger images.

 Berges, D. and J. Nollé.
 Tyana - Archäologisch-historische Untersuchungen zum südwestlichen Kappadokien, Bonn, 2000: 103–4.

 Ehringhaus, H. Das Ende, das ein Anfang war: Felsreliefs und Felsinschriften der luwischen Staaten Kleinasiens vom 12. bis 8./7.
 Jahrhundert v.
 Chr., Mainz 2014: 61–66.

 Faydalý, E. "Gökbez Kaya Kabartmasý," Anadolu 18, 1974: 135–36.

 Mora, C. “Un sopralluogo al rilievo di Gökbez,” in L. D'Alfonso and C. Mora (eds.)
 “Missione archeologica in Cappadocia meridionale, 2010,” Athenaeum 99, 2011: 549–64 (552–53 and Tab.
 III).